Romancha/photo-moments-telegram-bot/README.md

 - **Random Photos on Schedule**: Fetch random photos from your library using [Cron](https://en.wikipedia.org/wiki/Cron).
 - **On-Demand Random Photos**: Request random photos by sending a message with a number or using the `/photo [count]` command.
 Maximum 10 photos per request.
+- **Memories from the Past**: View photos taken on this day in previous years with `/memories [years]` or `/today`.
+- **Automated Memories**: Receive photos taken on this day in previous years automatically on schedule.
+- **Automatic Reindexing**: Weekly differential reindexing to keep the photo database up-to-date.
 - **Broad Image Format Support**: `jpg`, `png`, `gif`, `webp`, `heic`.
 - **Automatic Compression** of large photos (>6 MB) before sending.
 - **Detailed Photo Info**: EXIF-based details (path, date, camera model, GPS location) via `/info`.